 c.
 Only three hours of THFM 6840, 6850 and 6860 may satisfy graduation requirements.

 d.
-During the second year of residency, s/he is required to take a minimum of 9 hours each semester (18 hours total) in the Department of Theatre and Film (one course may be an Independent Readings/Study course).
+During the second year of residency, the student is required to take a minimum of 9 hours each semester (18 hours total) in the Department of Theatre and Film (one course may be an Independent Readings/Study course).
 Included in this number of credits is a minimum of three hours of THFM 6990: Thesis Research.
 If more than three hours of THFM 6990 are taken, only three will count toward graduation.

 e.
 If a student is pursuing this program of study and has been granted a second year of departmental funding, s/he is required to enroll in at least two graduate courses, totaling at least six credit hours that have been approved by the Graduate Coordinator, during the summer term between the first and second year of study.